bnossum/midgetv/README.md

 ### Simulation of midgetv in Verilator
 See [here](work/tst) for the simulator code.
 Many small programs to test specific instructions in midgetv is [here](work/sw/first), and code to do the riscv compliance test suite is [here](work/sw/second).

+### Semantic Versioning API specification
+1. Signal interface to module [`m_midgetv_core`](work/code/m_midgetv_core.v) is part of the API.
+2. The coarse [memory map](work/sw/inc/midgetv.inc) of midgetv is part of the API.
+3. The way a binary file is mapped to `localparam` specifications by the utility [`midgetv_bin2ebr`](work/util/midgetv_bin2ebr.c) is part of the API.

+### Todo

+- Cleanup on code
+- Better documentation
+- Write and test exhaustive CSR code, just now only a minimum exists
+- Bootloader program
+- Test on external interrupts
+- Test on nested interrupts
+- Better linker scripts
+- Proper `crt0.S`